 Robertson Fish Hatchery

 The Chinook salmon is the largest species of salmon in the Pacific.
-Adult Chinook and coho can been seen from September to November.
-Large steelhead salmon can be found in February, Small steelhead and coho salmon can be spotted year-round.
+Adult Chinook and coho salmon can be seen from September to November.
+Large steelhead salmon can be found in February, and Small steelhead and coho salmon can be spotted year-round.

 Fish Ladders

-Stamp Falls Provincial Park fish ladders is the perfect place to view salmon by the thousands, returning to their spawning grounds.
+Stamp Falls Provincial Park fish ladders are the perfect place to view salmon by the thousands returning to their spawning grounds.
 Starting in August and running through December, sockeye, coho, and Chinook salmon swarm the pool of water below Stamp Falls.
-Black bears can often be seen along the river during this time, trying to make an easy catch.
+Black bears are often seen along the river during this time, trying to make an easy catch.

 12. Wildlife Viewing

-There are plenty of opportunities to see wildlife in the Port Alberni valley.
-Keep your eye peeled for black bears, deer, elk, eagles, whales, seals, mink, otters and sea birds.
+There are plenty of opportunities to see wildlife in the Port Alberni Valley.
+Look for black bears, deer, elk, eagles, whales, seals, mink, otters, and sea birds.

 Look for bears along the Port Alberni Boardwalk